ILikePizza555/Faithful/README.md

-# About this Branch

-Here we're refactoring faithful to a true single-page webapp.

 # Faithful

 A time/life management webapp.
 Faithful is a collection of personal planning and orginization tools specifically designed to help people with ADHD manage their lives.